The Relationship Between the GDPR and the Privacy Shield for U.S. Organizations

 A Brief Summary of the GDPR

 The GDPR is the European Union’s new, comprehensive privacy law that will take effect on May 25, 2018.
 What makes the GDPR unique and important, however, is its broad material and territorial scope.
 Unlike its predecessor, the European Data Protection Directive (the “Directive”), which only directly applied to organizations established in the EU, the GDPR applies to both EU-based businesses and to businesses that have no physical or legal presence in the EU.
-By its own language, the GDPR applies to all organizations that process the personal data of EU persons in connection with offering them goods or services (even if for free) or that monitor the behaviour of individuals within the EU (such as by tracking an individual’s use of a website).
+By its own language, the GDPR applies to all organizations that process the personal data of EU persons in connection with offering them goods or services (even if for free) or that monitor the behavior of individuals within the EU (such as by tracking an individual’s use of a website).
 These standards will be applied broadly, meaning that, in effect, the GDPR has a global application.
 Any business that wishes to operate in the EU, even remotely, will have to comply with its requirements.

 Data Export Restrictions Under European Privacy Law